exonum/exonum-doc/src/home/what-is-exonum.md

 The most prominent example of this is transaction authentication.
 Blockchains use [public-key cryptography][wiki:pkc] to ensure authenticity and integrity of transactions (instead of, say, password-based authentication).
-This corresponds to the best practices in security-critical industries (e.g., finance) and also ensures that the transaction log is completely verifiable.
+This corresponds to the best practices in security-critical industries and also ensures that the transaction log is completely verifiable.

 ## Exonum Design Goals